xjtu-enre/ENRE-ts/docs/entity/class.md

 #### Supplemental: Class Element Name

-`ClassExlementName` is used by both fields and methods (class elements).
+`ClassElementName` is used by both fields and methods (class elements).
 This defines that class elements' name can not only be an identifier, but also a string, number or even computed name ( in which case, the element name can only be determined in